ooni/probe-cli/internal/tutorial/measurex/chapter05/README.md

 will only see a "QUIC handshake event".

-Having said that, let us now move on and see the code of the simple program that shows this functionality.
+Having said that, let us now move on and see the code of the simple program that uses this functionality.

 (This file is auto-generated.
 Do not edit it directly!
 To apply changes you need to modify `./internal/tutorial/measure/chapter05/main.go`.)